rajeshrasch/DigitalChameleon/README.md

 http://rajeshsurapaneni.herokuapp.com

 ## Note
-Hard reload if the page does not load for the first time
+Hard reload if the page does not load for the first time or open in incognito mode

+## Important
+Please paste .env file which is shared seperately inside /backend/.env folder